Name Change Proceedings

 Complete the Petition

-The petitioner (the person requesting the change) must complete and notarize the petition provided by the clerk.
+The petitioner (the person requesting the change) must complete the petition provided by the clerk.
 If you are petitioning the court to have the name of a minor child changed, signature of both legal parents must appear on the petition.